 – Barry Cummins, The Cold Case Files

 A case as unique as it is extraordinary.
-And yet…Have you heard of Inga-Maria Hauser before?
-Chances are you probably haven’t.
+And yet…Have you heard of Inga Maria Hauser before?
+Chances are, if like me you are from the Republic of Ireland or elsewhere around the world, you possibly haven’t.
 Until relatively recently I myself had only ever read two brief mentions of her name over the past two decades, mentions which had omitted practically all of the details of her case, and I’ve had a lifelong interest in crime investigations, especially those dating from the 1970’s-1990’s, and furthermore this case happened on home soil.
 I would have expected to have read, seen and/or heard so much more about it.
-Unlike most murder cases, there is no Wikipedia entry for Inga-Maria, no reference to her on it anywhere in fact.
-And apart from a clip of a song I have co-written and uploaded (which features in Part 4 of this blog) and a short UTV news clip that I also uploaded (which features in Part 6 of this blog) there is also nothing to be found on Youtube and until this blog and the ensuing eruption in interest there was virtually nothing on social media either.
+Unlike most murder cases, at the time of writing (Summer 2016) there is no Wikipedia entry for Inga Maria.
+And apart from a clip of a song I have co-written and uploaded (* Update: This features in Part 4 of this blog) and a short UTV news clip that I uploaded (* Update: This features in Part 6 of this blog) there is also nothing to be found on Youtube and until this blog and the ensuing eruption in interest there was virtually nothing on social media either.
 No one before me had written a book on the case.
-A couple of friends of mine live close to Larne where Inga-Maria was last known to have been and even though they are of an age where I would expect them to be very familiar with the case, and they themselves have a keen interest in True Crime and one of them in fact several times a week takes the same train route that Inga-Maria had planned to take on the night she was murdered, they had never even heard of her.
-Certainly outside of Northern Ireland it’s a very little-known story, not having received the degree of publicity and indeed public outcry normally reserved for cases of this nature, even when taking into account the passage of time.
+A couple of friends of mine live close to Larne where Inga Maria was last known to have been and even though they are of an age where I would expect them to be very familiar with the case, and they themselves have a keen interest in True Crime and one of them in fact several times a week takes the same train route that Inga Maria had planned to take on the night she was murdered, they had never even heard of her.
+Certainly outside of Northern Ireland it’s a little-known story, not having received the degree of publicity and indeed public outcry normally reserved for cases of this nature, even when taking into account the passage of time.

 Now, please excuse a brief diversion for a little personal background (it relates to the story).

 I’m Irish.
 I was born in Dublin and have lived in the South of Ireland my whole life.
-I’ve been fascinated by True Crime cases since I was a child, particularly any that occurred during the timeframe between the late 1960’s and the mid-1990’s (what it is about this particular timeframe that so engrosses me to the exclusion of all others I have never quite been able to fathom!)
-For practically as long as I’ve been able to read I’ve been, to quote Gene, ‘Drawn to the deep end’.
-Over the years certain cases have stayed with me longer than others, but from the moment I first read about what happened to Inga-Maria I can honestly say it’s affected me more profoundly than any case I have ever come across.
+I’ve been fascinated by True Crime cases since I was a child, particularly any that occurred during the timeframe between the late 1960’s and the mid-1990’s (what it is about this particular timeframe that so engrosses me to the exclusion of all others I have never quite been able to fathom).
+For practically as long as I’ve been able to read, to quote the band Gene, I’ve been ‘Drawn to the deep end’.
+Over the years certain cases have stayed with me longer than others, but from the moment I first read about what happened to Inga Maria Hauser I can honestly say it’s affected me more than any case I have ever come across.
 An 18 year-old German woman, who came to Ireland with the intention of exploring my country, both North and South, for several days.
-Had she not fallen victim to viciousness on April 6th 1988, she was due to travel to my home city of Dublin either the next day or the day after.
+Had she not fallen victim to viciousness on April 6th 1988, she was due to travel to my home city of Dublin the very next day.
 Sadly, she never got the chance.
 Knowing she came so close but never made it that far makes me think of her every time I go into Dublin city centre.
 And I think she would’ve loved Dublin, despite my belief that in 1988 it wasn’t nearly as good as the city it is today.
-But more frustratingly still, at the time of writing, almost 29 years on, the case remains unsolved, and the perpetrators remain at large, never having been held to account for what they did to her, a fact that continues to cause great pain to her surviving family members.
+But more frustratingly still, at the time of writing, 28 years on, the case remains unsolved, and the perpetrators remain at large, never having been held to account for what they did to her, a fact that continues to cause great pain to her surviving family members.

 And keep asking.
-Why, despite reportedly the largest DNA screening in policing history, despite the “hundreds and thousands of hours” police have spent on the case, despite the incontrovertible evidence of the full DNA profile of a crime scene donor being long in the possession of the PSNI and the comparatively-tiny areas in which the perpetrators are suspected of residing, have they been unable to crack this case?
+Why, despite one of the largest DNA screenings in UK policing history, despite the “hundreds and thousands of hours” police have undoubtedly spent on the case, despite the incontrovertible evidence of the full DNA profile of a crime scene donor being in the possession of the PSNI and the comparatively-tiny areas in which the perpetrators are suspected of residing, has case remained unsolved?
 In a case with so few certainties, one of the few facts police are certain of is that she had to have boarded a vehicle that night in Larne.
 If she was abducted, how did not one of the hundreds of people who were aboard the ferry that night who have subsequently been tracked down by police report hearing or seeing anything untoward?
 If she boarded the killers’ vehicle voluntarily – why do so when she was considered “worldly” and not overly-naive, had never hitch-hiked or accepted lifts from strangers, and had no need to anyway due to her possession of a valid InterRail ticket?
 The questions linger like an endless stench, the truth eludes and the visions vex.

 Chapter 2 – There She Goes

 It’s 1988.
-The 27th of March 1988 to be precise.
-Aswad’s ‘Don’t Turn Around’ retains top spot on the UK Singles Chart, holding off Bros’s ‘Drop The Boy’.
-The day before, a teenage Alan Shearer makes his debut for Southampton in Division 1 of the English top flight in a valiant 1–0 win over Chelsea at Stamford Bridge.
-But far away from pop frolics and terrace chants a young woman is making her way from her home in Munich in the South of Germany to the North-West of the country on an InterRail ticket, having been dropped off at the train station by her mother Almut who hugged her goodbye.
+The end of March 1988 to be precise.
+Aswad’s ‘Don’t Turn Around’ is number 1 on the UK Singles Chart, holding off Bros’s ‘Drop the Boy’ at #2.
+A few days before, a teenage Alan Shearer made his debut for Southampton in Division 1 of the English top flight in a valiant 1–0 win over Chelsea at Stamford Bridge.
+But far away from pop frolics and terrace chants a young woman is making her way from her home in Munich in the South of Germany to the North-West of the country on an InterRail ticket, having been dropped off at the train station by her mum, dad and sister who all hugged her goodbye.
 This isn’t any ordinary journey.
 It’s only the start, the entrance point to an intrepid adventure, but it turns out to be quite literally the fabled ‘trip of a lifetime’ – for as a result of the tragic circumstances at its abrupt and unintended conclusion it will be the only such journey she will undertake.

 Chapter 3 – I Still Haven’t Found What I’m Looking For